State Your Intention to Steer Your Attention: An AI Assistant for Intentional Digital Living: System Design Details

-The \ours system follows a client-server architecture, consisting of a client application running on the user's local machine and a backend hosted on a cloud platform.
-We note that the implementation was aided by the LLM, especially when we code in Python.
+The \ours system follows a client-server architecture, comprising a client application on the user's local machine and a backend hosted on a cloud platform.
+The implementation was aided by LLMs (e.g., Python code generation).

-\paragraph{Client Application} The client is a Python-based desktop application that is responsible for data transmission to and reception from the back-end. \begin{itemize} \item \textbf{Data Transmission:} Transmits user data required for server-side analysis.
-This data includes (a) the user's intention and related chat history, (b) periodically captured screen images, and (c) computer usage logs. \item \textbf{Interaction Processing:} Receives the analysis results of the server, displays them in the UI, and transmits the user feedback back to the server.
-Key UI functions include presenting questions for intention clarification, displaying notifications after misalignment, and receiving user feedback. \end{itemize}

-\paragraph{Backend Infrastructure} The backend is developed in Python and deployed on a serverless platform (Cloud Run), which scales according to traffic.
-Its primary function is to synthesize data from the client and use Google's \textbf{Gemini 2.0- Flash} model to infer the alignment level between the user's current activity and their stated intention.
-It also performs the reflection process required for intention clarification and feedback processing via the LLM.
+\paragraph{Client Application and Libraries} The client is a Python-based native macOS application.
+To address the technical requirements for context-awareness, we utilized specific libraries tailored for macOS integration.
+Table~\ref{tab:client_libraries} summarizes the key libraries.

+\paragraph{Data Collection and Context Detection} The client captures user activity logs at specific intervals to infer context.
+Table~\ref{tab:data_collection} details the collected log types.

+\paragraph{URL Detection Mechanism} As web browsing is a significant part of digital activity, precise URL detection is crucial. \ours utilizes AppleScript via the \texttt{osascript} bridge to fetch the URL from the active tab of supported browsers.
+For example, the command for Google Chrome is: \begin{quote}

+\texttt{tell application "Google Chrome" to get URL of active tab of front window} \end{quote} The extracted URL is parsed to identify the domain.
+Changes in the domain are treated as context switches, prompting the LLM to re-evaluate the user's alignment.